Frequently

 Why is denture relining necessary?

-• You feel pinching or rubbing on your gums
+• You notice pinching or rubbing on your gums

 What is the difference between a hard reline and a soft reline?